brill-software/brill_client/README.md

 written using TypeScript, that runs on the Web Browser.
 The Brill Client communicates with the Brill Server using the Brill Middleware.

+## Git Repository

+The master copy of the Brill Client project is kept at

+- Bitbucket (git@bitbucket.org:brill-software/brill_client.git)

+The project is also available from:

+- Sourceforce (git://git.code.sf.net/p/brill-software/brill_client)
+- GitLab (git@gitlab.com:brill-software/brill_client.git)
+- GitHub (git@github.com:brill-software/brill_client.git)

+To make changes, you either need permission to write to the Bitbucket repository or create a fork repository.
+You can create a fork repository on Bitbucket, Sourceforge, GitLab, GitHub, AWS CodeCommit or your own Git Server.

 ## Development

 A NodeJS server is used for development purposes.
 This runs on port 3000 and connects to a